Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-02-making-of-sciences/10-society-and-story.md

 ## Concept
 Language enables memory and coordination; literature transmits values; history shows patterns and consequences; economics models incentives and trade-offs; political science studies power and governance.
 Together they explain why groups act as they do and how change spreads.

+## Origin and bridge
+Need: coordinate groups and remember agreements.
+Invention: language, story, and record-keeping.
+Leap: formal models of incentives, power, and culture.
+Bridge: social sciences feed design, policy, and ethics-shaping how technical systems land in the real world.

 ## Activity
 Pick a current policy debate.
 Summarize it twice: once as a story (characters, conflict, stakes) and once as an economics problem (agents, incentives, constraints).
 Compare what each summary highlights and omits.
 Note how that changes your view of viable solutions.

+## Reflection
+- Which incentive or story currently drives your team, community, or market?
+- Where could a change in narrative unlock a better outcome?